Utqiagvik, Alaska: Climate

 In addition to its low temperatures and polar night, Utqiagvik is one of the cloudiest places on Earth.
 Owing to the prevailing easterly winds off the Arctic Ocean, it is completely overcast slightly more than 50% of the year.
-It is at least 70% overcast some 62% of the time.
+It is at least 70% overcast around 62% of the time.
 Cloud types are mainly low stratus and fog; cumuli forms are rare.
 Peak cloudiness occurs in August and September when the ocean is ice-free.
-Dense fog occurs an average of 65 days per year, mostly in the summer months.
+Dense fog occurs an average of 65 days yearly, mostly in summer.
 Ice fog is very common during the winter months, especially when the temperature drops below -30 F.

-Variation of wind speed during the year is limited, with the fall days being windiest.
-Extreme winds from 40 to 60 mph have been recorded in every month.
+Wind speed variation during the year is limited, with the fall days being windiest.
+Extreme winds from 40 to 60 mph have been recorded every month.
 Winds average 12 mph and are typically from the east.

 Consequences of global warming

-The Arctic region is warming three times the global average, forcing major adjustments to life on the North Slope with regard to a prior millennium of hunting and whaling practices, as well as habitation.
+The Arctic region is warming at a rate that is three times the global average, forcing major adjustments to life on the North Slope with regard to hunting and whaling practices over the prior millennium, as well as to habitation.
 Thinner sea ice endangers the landing of bowhead whale strikes on offshore ice by springtime whalers.
-Caribou habitat is also affected, while thawing soil threatens homes and municipal and commercial structures.
-The city's infrastructure, particularly water, sanitation, power, and road stability, is endangered.
+Caribou habitat is also affected while thawing soil threatens homes and municipal and commercial structures.
+The city's infrastructure is endangered, particularly water, sanitation, power, and road stability.
 The shoreline is rapidly eroding and has been encroaching on buildings for decades.
-According to Dr. Harold Wanless of the University of Miami, an anticipated rise in sea level and consequent global warming is inevitable, meaning the existence of Utqiagvik at its current location is doomed in the geological relatively short term.
+According to Dr. Harold Wanless of the University of Miami, an anticipated rise in sea level and consequent global warming is inevitable, meaning the existence of Utqiagvik at its current location is doomed in the relative geological short term.
 Smoothed data from NOAA show that Utqiagvik has warmed by more than 11 F-change since 1976.
 On December 5, 2022, Utqiagvik broke its previous record for the warmest winter temperature, hitting 40 F.